toberge/graphics-project/report.md

 <!-- ### Planar Approach -->

 The first approach was to render the scene from the perspective of the reflective object to _one_ two-dimensional texture.
-When rendering, the texture coordinates of the objects were combined with the reflection vector to approximate the look of a refleciton, using the following homemade mapping:
+When rendering, the texture coordinates of the objects were combined with the reflection vector to approximate the look of a reflection, using the following homemade mapping that basically shifts the texture coordinates by a factor of a transformed reflection vector:
 $$
 \begin{aligned}
   r_{uv} = ( 0.25\cdot (t_{uv} - 0.5) + 0.75\cdot 0.5\cdot  (TBN^{-1} \cdot  r_{x,y} ) )\cdot 0.5 + 0.5